 The property industry has also reacted well to the news.
-Our residential conveyancing team has been extremely busy since the Stamp Duty holiday was introduced last summer and we are pleased that the clients we have already been appointed by will be able to progress and complete the transactions they had already commenced.
+Our residential conveyancing team has been extremely busy since the Stamp Duty holiday was introduced last summer, and we are pleased that the clients we have already been appointed by will be able to progress and complete the transactions they had already commenced.

-The news on Stamp Duty comes a few weeks after it was confirmed that completions under the old Help to Buy scheme have been extended until the end of May to allow longer for homes where purchases had already been started to be built.
-It has been widely reported that the construction of newly-built homes have suffered delays at the hands of the Covid pandemic, which would have seen thousands of Help to Buy aided sales fail to meet the previous deadline of 31st March.
+The news on Stamp Duty comes a few weeks after it was confirmed that completions under the old Help to Buy scheme had been extended until the end of May to allow longer for homes where purchases had already been started to be built.
+It has been widely reported that the construction of newly-built homes has suffered delays at the hands of the Covid pandemic, which would have seen thousands of Help to Buy aided sales fail to meet the previous deadline of 31st March.

 In a further announcement, from April 2021, the government will provide a guarantee to lenders who offer mortgages to people with a deposit of just 5% on homes.
-Available on houses with a value of up to £600,000, the fact that homebuyers can borrow 95% of the house price from the bank may help to make home ownership more achievable for first-time buyers.
+Available on houses with a value of up to £600,000, the fact that homebuyers can borrow 95% of the house price from the bank may help to make homeownership more achievable for first-time buyers.